Application Guide

 Estimated Time of Completion: 1 minute

-- New Freshmen or students who are transferring in less than 24 collegiate credit hours will need to send in exam scores.
+• New Freshmen or students who are transferring in less than 24 collegiate credit hours will need to submit a composite test score.

-- The Accuplacer is an alternative test option and can be taken at home.
-Please review the Test Score Policy for more information about your test choices.
+• The ACCUPLACER is an alternative test option and can be taken remotely.
+Please review the Test Score Policy for more information about your test choices

 LPN Entrance Exam